sourabh-patil/sourabh-patil/README.md

-# **Hi there (I hope it's a human 🙃 and not a web-crawling AI agent 🤖), just another NATURAL neural net 🧠 like you, trying to minimize the loss 📉 in the real world 🌍 by optimizing life one gradient descent 📊 at a time.**
+### **Hey stalker!
+(I hope it's a human 🙃 and not a web-crawling bot 🤖), just another NATURAL NEURAL NET 🧠 like you, optimizing life one gradient descent 📊 at a time.**

 🎓 **Alma Mater**: Indian Institute of Technology, Bombay
 📍 **Specialization**: Communication and Signal Processing